 - Support your digital champions with a range of digital resources so that they are not overwhelmed by requests from colleagues

-- Make sure that the training and the support delivered is bite-sized and flexible so that it can fit around champion’s day-to-day roles
+- Make sure that the training and the support delivered are bite-sized and flexible so that they can fit around the champion’s day-to-day roles